 The hill-lined city of Irvine includes plenty of interesting locations for outdoor adventures, recreation, and shopping.
 In a total of 65 square miles, the city contains a renowned university and a thriving college town area, along with many upscale housing communities.
 More than a third of the city’s area is designated as a park, natural open space, or trail, adding up to a total of 16,500 acres.
 And if hitting the trail isn’t your thing, there’s an abundance of shopping and dining to do within the city and in neighboring areas.

-The city will be celebrating its 50th birthday in December of 2021, and though relatively young, there is still plenty to discover.
+The city will celebrate its 50th birthday in December of 2021, and though relatively young, there is still plenty to discover.
 Here are some great options for places to visit in the city of Irvine:

 Shopping and Dining